kcghost/busyrc/NixOS.md

 One annoying aspect in NixOS is there is no `/etc/dhcpcd.conf`, instead Nix generates a config file in the nix store and the systemd unit references it directly.
 NixOS has a bad habit of doing this for many services, it's a bit perplexing given there is a dedicated system to managing /etc.
-There is a hack in minirc-init.nix to grab it and put it back in its standard place, but it could break with updates to NixOS.
+There is a hack in busyrc-init.nix to grab it and put it back in its standard place, but it could break with updates to NixOS.

 acpid
 -----